What Are AI Expense Tracking Tools?

 - Control: $9/user/month (billed annually)

-Cons: Card-based spend control is less mature than Ramp or Brex, pricing adds up at scale
+Pros: Best reimbursement workflow available, strong receipt capture, broad accounting integrations Cons: Card-based spend control is less mature than Ramp or Brex, pricing adds up at scale

-4. Navan#
+4. Navan

 Best for: Startups with significant travel spend — flights, hotels, and ground transportation